tarlen5/Udacity_GPU_Prog/README.md

 Udacity course that this work comes from: https://www.udacity.com/course/intro-to-parallel-programming--cs344

-Code originally forked from github repo: https://github.com/udacity/cs344
+Code originally forked from github repo: https://github.com/udacity/cs344 (but the solutions, written up in student_func.cu are my own).

 ## Brief Description of Problem Sets:
 * Problem Set 1: *Color to Greyscale conversion.* Converted RGBA image to greyscale using the formula recommended by the NTSC.